|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Do you feel as if you spend a lot of time reading and writing, but you need to spend still more?
 Do you ignore family members in order to concentrate on theories, research, or lectures?
 Do you postpone personal activities just to eke out a few more minutes for revising a manuscript?
 If so, you may be an acadaholic — someone who is addicted to academe.

-A few well-placed conference presentations, a book or two, a couple of chapters in other volumes, and an overwhelming number of stories in the mass media have brought the phenomenon of Internet addiction to the public's attention.
+A few well-placed conference presentations, a book or two, a couple of chapters in other volumes, and an overwhelming number of stories in the mass media have brought the phenomenon of Problematic Internet Use to the public's attention.
 We are told that the problem — sometimes called pathological Internet use, Internet dependency, and even onlineaholism — is widespread.

 Professors are cautioned to look for signs of trouble in their students, monitoring the amount of time that the students are online, and taking action when their Internet use exceeds a certain level.
 The media have reported that millions of people are addicted to the Internet, and it's ruining their lives.
 Shouldn't you be concerned?
 Or are you just in denial?

-Mark Griffiths, a psychologist at Nottingham Trent University, in England, listed the core criteria for Internet addiction in a chapter in Psychology and the Internet, edited by Jayne Gackenbach (Academic Press, 1998).
+Mark Griffiths, a psychologist at Nottingham Trent University, in England, listed the core criteria for Problematic Internet Use in a chapter in Psychology and the Internet, edited by Jayne Gackenbach (Academic Press, 1998).
 Those criteria included considering Internet use your most important activity; feeling good when you use the Internet; needing to use it more and more to achieve the same satisfaction that you had before, with less use; feeling symptoms of withdrawal, such as uneasiness, when you don't use it; and allowing Internet use to interfere with your normal life.

-Other researchers have used such criteria to develop questionnaires, and sought volunteers who were interested in the topic to complete them, to see how widespread Internet addiction might be.
+Other researchers have used such criteria to develop questionnaires, and sought volunteers who were interested in the topic to complete them, to see how widespread Problematic Internet Use might be.
 For instance, in 1994, in one of the first and best known efforts, Kimberly Young, a psychologist at the University of Pittsburgh at Bradford, posted notes around her campus and online, requesting that frequent Internet users complete her survey.
 She reported that 80 percent of her 496 respondents were addicted to the Internet.

 Skeptics responded quickly to those studies, suggesting that almost anything could be classified as addictive, using such criteria.
 In response to Kimberly Young's study, The New Yorker observed that breathing meets her criteria.
-One of us suggested, in a tongue-in-cheek talk at last summer's meeting of the American Psychological Association, that Internet addiction might actually be a new manifestation of a more insidious compulsion: to communicate by any means possible.
+One of us suggested, in a tongue-in-cheek talk at last summer's meeting of the American Psychological Association, that Problematic Internet Use might actually be a new manifestation of a more insidious compulsion: to communicate by any means possible.
 The talk cited James C. McCroskey and Virginia P. Richmond's analysis of "talkaholism" in a 1995 article in Communication Quarterly.

 We should not use value-laden terms such as addiction to label something we know so little about.
 We need more information before we start monitoring the amount of time that our students are online, and taking action when their Internet use exceeds a certain level.
 And it is troubling that some researchers are offering online therapy to treat Internet addiction — which seems, as the reporter Anne Federwisch put it, to make as much sense as celebrating someone's success in Alcoholics Anonymous by throwing a cocktail party.